Woman operating machine in a workshop with shelves and boxes in the background

 Conditions in the case of termination

-All senior executives must observe a period of notice of up to 6 months if notice is given by the employee.
-If employment is terminated by the Company, the period of notice applied is up to 12 months.
-If employment is terminated by the Company, senior executives may be entitled, in addition to salary and other employment benefits during the period of notice, to severance pay corresponding to up 12 months fixed salary.
+All senior executives must observe a period of notice of up to six months if notice is given by the employee.
+If employment is terminated by the company, the period of notice applied is up to 12 months.
+If employment is terminated by the company, senior executives may be entitled, in addition to salary and other employment benefits during the period of notice, to severance pay corresponding to up to 12 months’ fixed salary.
 Severance pay is not offset against other income.
 No severance pay is to be paid if notice is given by the employee.
 In addition to severance pay, remuneration may be paid for non-compete undertakings.
 Such remuneration shall compensate for loss of income and shall only be paid when the former executive is not entitled to severance pay.

-Remuneration shall be based on the fixed salary paid on the date of termination and shall amount to not more than 60 percent of the fixed salary on the date of termination, subject to mandatory collective agreement provisions, and be paid for the period covered by the non-compete undertaking, which shall amount to not more than 12 months after the end of employment.
+Remuneration shall be based on the fixed salary paid at the time of termination and shall amount to not more than 60 per cent of the fixed salary at the time of termination, subject to mandatory collective agreement provisions, and shall be paid for the period covered by the non-compete undertaking, which shall amount to not more than 12 months after the end of employment.

 Salary and terms of employment

-In the preparation of the Board’s proposal for these remuneration guidelines, salary and employment conditions for employees of the Company have been taken into account by including information on the employees’ total remuneration, the components of the remuneration and increase and growth rate over time, in the Remuneration Committee’s and the Board’s basis of decision when evaluating whether the guidelines and the limitations set out herein are reasonable.
+In the preparation of the Board’s proposal for these remuneration guidelines, salary and employment conditions for employees of the Company have been taken into account by including information on the employees’ total remuneration, the components of the remuneration and increase and growth rate over time, in the Compensation Committee’s and the Board’s basis of decision when evaluating whether the guidelines and the limitations set out herein are reasonable.

 Preparation and decision-making process

-The Board of Directors has decided to set up a Remuneration Committee.
-The Committee’s duties include, inter alia, preparing principles for remuneration of senior executives and the Board’s decision on proposals for guidelines for remuneration of senior executives.
-The Board shall prepare a proposal for new guidelines at least every fourth year and submit it to the Annual General Meeting.
-The guidelines shall be in force until new guidelines are adopted by the General Meeting of Shareholders.
-The Remuneration Committee shall also monitor and evaluate the programme for variable remuneration of senior executives, the application of the guidelines for the remuneration of senior executives, as well as the current remuneration structures and compensation levels in the Company.
-Remuneration to the President & CEO shall be decided by the Board of Directors after being prepared and recommended by the Remuneration Committee, within the scope of established remuneration principles.
-Remuneration of other senior executives shall be decided by the Remuneration Committee, within the scope of established remuneration principles and after consulting with the President & CEO.
-The President & CEO and other senior executives do not participate in the Board’s or Remuneration Committee’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+The Remuneration Committee shall also monitor and evaluate the programme for the variable remuneration of senior executives, the application of the guidelines for the remuneration of senior executives, as well as the current remuneration structures and remuneration levels at the company.
+Remuneration of the CEO shall be decided by the Board of Directors after being prepared and recommended by the Remuneration Committee, within the scope of established remuneration principles.
+Remuneration of other senior executives shall be decided by the Remuneration Committee, within the scope of established remuneration principles and after consulting with the CEO.
+The CEO and other senior executives do not participate in the discussions and decisions of the Board or the Remuneration Committee regarding remuneration-related matters in so far as they are affected by such matters.

-Share-related incentive programmes resolved by the General Meeting of Shareholders
+Share-based incentive programmes resolved by the General Meeting of Shareholders

 The Board of Directors shall each year assess the need for a share-based incentive programme and when necessary present proposals for a decision to the Annual General Meeting.
-A decision on any share and share price-based incentive programme addressed to senior executives shall be made by a General Meeting of Shareholders and contribute to long-term value growth.
-Senior executives may be offered an equivalent incentive to that which would have been paid under a share or sharebased incentive programmes, if such a programme is impracticable in the country where a senior executive is tax resident, or if in the Company’s view such participation cannot take place at a reasonable administrative cost or economic contribution.
-In the case of share-based payment, information on acquisition periods and, where applicable, information on the obligation to retain shares after a certain period after acquisition shall be disclosed.
-The cost and investment for the Company and the incentive and financial outcome for such senior executives shall under such circumstances essentially correspond to the share or share price-based incentive programme.
+Decisions on any share-based and share price-based incentive programme for senior executives shall be made by the General Meeting of Shareholders and contribute to long-term value growth.
+Senior executives may be offered an equivalent incentive to that which would have been paid under a share-based or share price-based incentive programmes, if such a programme is impracticable in the country where a senior executive is tax resident, or if in the company’s view such participation cannot take place at a reasonable administrative cost or economic contribution.

 Deviation from the guidelines